ryftchen/foo/README.md

 ## Documentation

 The project documentation can be found on the [GitHub Pages](https://ryftchen.github.io/foo/).
 When using local documentation via script, `./document` is used as the generation directory.
+Support is also available for deploying the local archive server.

 ## License